Christian cross appears bright in the sky background

 Conclusion

-In contrast, the Quran does not describe Allah as “holy” in the way the Bible describes the God of Christianity.
-While Allah is described as pure and morally perfect, the specific attribute of holiness—God’s complete separation from sin—is not emphasized in Islamic theology.
-Therefore, the central idea of God’s holiness, as understood in Christianity, does not have a direct parallel in Islam.
-While Allah does hate sin and is just in punishing it, the concept of a loving God who hates sin yet provides a means for sinners to be reconciled with Him is more distinctively Christian.
+In Christianity, God’s holiness is foundational to who He is.
+God’s holiness means He’s completely separate from sin and entirely pure, setting a standard for moral perfection that humans can’t reach on their own.
+Because God is holy, He hates sin but loves sinners, and He provides a path to redemption and reconciliation through Jesus Christ’s sacrifice.
+In contrast, the Quran doesn’t describe Allah as “holy” the way the Bible describes the God of Christianity.
+While Allah is described as pure and morally perfect, the specific attribute of holiness – God’s complete separation from sin – isn’t emphasized in Islamic theology.
+So the central idea of God’s holiness as Christians understand it doesn’t have a direct parallel in Islam.
+While Allah does hate sin and is just in punishing it, the concept of a loving God who hates sin yet provides a way for sinners to be reconciled with Him is more distinctively Christian.